nemesisdb/nemesisdb/apis/python/README.md

 <br/>

 # Sessions
-A session is similar to a Redis hashset.
-Each session:
+A session is used to group related keys (like a Redis hashset or a class object in an OO programming):

 - contains a group of keys
 - has a dedicated map